 Employees should be able to work remotely during a crisis.
 In order for this to work, your agents must be provided with the best tools and trained on how to use them.
 Using listening enterprise software like Tethr, calls can be recorded and stored in the cloud, and supervisors can monitor agent activity from wherever they are.

 All companies need a plan in place to handle emergencies, especially call centers.
-Be sure to publish one and make sure it is understood and distributed to your entire team.
+Be sure to publish one and make sure it is understood and distributed to your entire team in case of a call center crisis.